craigfay/chess-engine/README.md

 * A Chess Engine built with Rust. **This is a work in progress**, and executing the crate with `cargo run` currently just runs the unit tests.

 # Todo List
-* Rename Move type as Action
+* Maybe Rename Move type as Action
 * Abstract horizontal/diagonal movement
 * Replace Piece/Color enum's with chars.
 * Allow state transitions